RillingDev/chevron/README.md

 var namedCv = new Chevron("myCustomContainer");
 ```

+When a named Chevron Instance throws an error, you can identify which Container errored by the id.

 ### Services

 Services are the bread and butter of Chevron, being the most common way to declare a new module function.